What are the words that come to mind when you think about VDI? By VDI, we mean virtual desktops deployed in on-premises data centers:

 - Lower cost – eliminate infrastructure costs and reduce OpEx

-What is the Desktop Cloud?
+What is the Enterprise Desktop Cloud Platform?

-The Desktop Cloud pricing model is just like when you buy a physical PC – the price depends on the configuration of the virtual desktop.
+The Cloud PC pricing model is just like when you buy a physical PC – the price depends on the configuration of the virtual desktop.
 Makes sense, right?
 Just choose your configuration: Just need apps?
 Ok.
 Will Shared Desktops work for your use case?
 No problem.
 And if you need true Windows 10 PCs in the cloud, there are three config choices depending on what your users need.
 Have power users like BIM folks and design engineers?
 There’s a GPU workstation configuration for them too (and by the way, our customers report faster GPU-intensive app performance than a physical workstation!).

 How long does this take?
 Just a few days for everything to be up and running!
 That’s it!
 That is crazy when you realize you can spend months deploying traditional VDI in just one data center!